 The cryogenic CX-4 amplifier requires biasing lines, which should be adjusted to hold the device at stable working conditions.
-The room temperature controller (e.g. Type A3-5), which is provided along with the cryogenic amplifier, regulates these bias lines (G1A for channel A, G1B for channel B) to be around -25mV at 4.2K environmental temperature, by means of an automatic PID regulation loop.
+The room temperature controller (e.g. Type A3-5), which is provided along with the cryogenic amplifier, regulates these bias lines (G1A/B for channels A and B, or a single Gate line in case of a 1-channel CX-4) to be around -25mV at 4.2K environmental temperature, by means of an automatic PID regulation loop.
 For testing purposes one can also disable the regulation and set values manually (optional knob on front side of amplifier).
 Increasing (making more positive) these values leads to an increase of current consumption, which is normally around 1.6mA each channel and vice versa.